sunlylorn/llm-pitfall-compass/README.md

 - SHARD_GRAD_OP。Gradients and optimizer states are sharded during computation, and additionally, parameters are sharded outside computation.
 - NO_SHARD。类似于DistributedDataParallel（DDP）

-**cpu_offload。**To further maximize memory efficiency, FSDP can offload the parameters, gradients and optimizer states to CPUs when the instance is not active in the computation.
+**cpu_offload** .
+To further maximize memory efficiency, FSDP can offload the parameters, gradients and optimizer states to CPUs when the instance is not active in the computation.